Instructions Not Included: Plot

 Valentín Bravo had always been a rather fearful child, afraid of everything from heights to spiders.
 His father, Juan "Johnny" Bravo, raised him trying to make him fearless by making a tarantula walk on Valentin and throwing him off a high oceanside cliff known as La Quebrada.
-When his father locked Valentín in a crypt at a cemetery, Valentín began to resent his father and ran away after stating that he no longer loves him.
 Valentín grows up to be Acapulco's local playboy and sleeps with every tourist that crosses his path.
-One day a former fling named Julie shows up at his doorstep with a baby girl, claiming that she is his daughter.
+One day a former fling named Julie shows up at his doorstep with a baby girl, Maggie, claiming that she is his daughter.
 Julie leaves the baby with Valentín after asking him for cab fare, but she doesn't come back.
-After receiving a phone call from Julie in which she says she is not prepared to raise a child, Valentín races to the airport to try to return the baby to Julie but fails to catch up to her before she boards her flight to Los Angeles.

-Valentín leaves Acapulco with the baby, Maggie, and hitchhikes across Mexico toward Tijuana.
-After being turned back at the US border, he crosses by being smuggled in a hidden compartment in a transport truck along with numerous other Mexicans.
+Valentín leaves Acapulco with Maggie and hitchhikes across Mexico and into the United States.
 Going only by a single photo of Julie in which a Los Angeles hotel is visible in the background, Valentín visits the hotel to track down Julie.
-However, when Maggie wanders to a nearby pool, Valentín ends up jumping out of a hotel presidential suite into the pool 10 stories below, rescuing his daughter.
+However, when Maggie wanders to a nearby pool, Valentín ends up jumping out of the presidential suite into the pool ten stories below, rescuing his daughter.
 A movie director witnesses this event and hires Valentín as a stuntman — a job which Valentín accepts since he believes it is the only way he can support Maggie.